heidless-stillwater/heidless-blog/src/pages/about.md

 Skillswise, I would say the crossbasr of my 'T' is in good shape while always benefitting from additional depth.
 Always.

 Ego is the Enemy.

-My opinion of my skills & value is all very well.

 I am initially looking for short term freelance/contract work with SMART delivarables.